sachink777/DBMS_With_Python/README.md

 # DBMS_With_Python

-Basics Mysql operations using pyhton
+Basic Mysql operations using pyhton